Discover Norway through scenic film locations

 6. Tenet

 There was a lot of buzz around Christopher Nolan’s Tenet upon its release in August 2020.
-The film's protagonist, played by John David Washington, must to fulfil quite the task: save the entire planet from collapse.
+The film's protagonist, played by John David Washington, must fulfil quite the task: save the entire planet from collapse.
 However, the laws of time no longer apply.

 One of the most impressive architectural icons in Norway’s capital, Oslo, is featured in the film.
 In a scene in which John David Washington and Robert Pattinson, in the role of Neil, are talking about an aeroplane accident, they are standing on the roof of the Opera House.